Pinniped Cove Exhibit at the Maritime Aquarium of Norwalk

 On June 8th, in celebration of World Ocean’s Day, aquarium patrons were able to preview Pinniped Cove.
 The state contributed $40 million to this exhibit project which also included a new backstage prep kitchen, full clinic, and a new 4D theatre (which opened in February of 2021).

-COST provided engineered shop-drawings, models, and mockups to ensure artistic consistency throughout the project.
+COST provided engineered shop drawings, models, and mockups to ensure artistic consistency throughout the project.
 These construction tools were reviewed and approved by the institution and Seattle-based MIG/Portico prior to construction.
-Once approved, the COST team mobilized and installed secondary steel and structural shotcrete coats based on the engineered drawings.
+Once approved, the COST construction team mobilized and installed secondary steel and structural shotcrete coats based on the engineered drawings.
 Finished coats of shotcrete were carved, colored, and aged to replicate coastal rock and earthen embankment textures.
 The artistic package also included a shotcrete deadfall tree, the fishing shack with cedar shingles and Ipe wood decking, and two decorative wood pilings with faux barnacles which complete the aquarium exhibit.

 AP Construction and O&G Industries performed the general construction for Pinniped Cove.